esvit/ng-table/demo-apps/ts-webpack/readme.md

-# ngTable ES6+Webpack Demo App
+# ngTable Typescript+Webpack Demo App

 ## Overview

 * Loads `ng-table` on to the page using webpack
-* Application code written in ES2015 and transpiled to ECMAScript 5
+* Application code written in Typescript and transpiled to ECMAScript 5

 ## Running sample App

-1. cd demo-apps/webpack
+1. cd demo-apps/ts-webpack (this directory)
-2. `npm install`
-3. `npm run setup:local`
+2. `npm install && npm run linklocal`
-    * runs typescript compiler for ng-table
-    * in this app's node_modules, creates a symlink reference to your local ng-table on disk
-4. `npm start`
+3. `npm start`
     * runs webpack-dev-server to serve this app's index.html